Croeso!

 • The language has greatly increased its prominence since the creation of the Welsh language television channel S4C in November 1982, which broadcasts exclusively in Welsh.
 There is also a Welsh language radio station, BBC Radio Cymru, which was launched in 1977.

-• Recently there has been celebrity interest in the language, with Hollywood owners of Wrexham AFC Ryan Reynolds and Rob McElhenney speaking Welsh while promoting the club.
+• More recently, there has been celebrity interest in the language, with Wrexham AFC’s Hollywood owners Ryan Reynolds and Rob McElhenney speaking Welsh while promoting the club.

 • The Welsh language was first heard across the airwaves on 13 February 1923, when the song Dafydd y Garreg Wen was broadcast from a tiny studio on Castle Street, Cardiff.